 Creating a Family provides extensive resources on all types of adoption and all aspects of infertility (medical and emotional).

 Adoption is a wonderful way to create your family.
-Creating a Family cover all adoption options, including domestic infant adoption, baby adoption in the US, international adoption, foster care adoption, embryo donation (sometimes known as embryo adoption).
+Creating a Family covers all adoption options, including domestic infant adoption, baby adoption in the US, international adoption, foster care adoption, embryo donation (sometimes known as embryo adoption).
 Check out our Adoption Resource Guide.
 We also strongly believe that education and support should not end once the adoption is finalized.
 Post adoption education and support are crucial for adoptive families and adopted kids to thrive.
 Creating a Family has an extensive post adoption education and support section.

 Creating a Family, the national adoption education and support nonprofit, includes extensive resources on the following adoption topics in our Adoption Resource Guide: